THE MIGHTY MOUSE, OR THE STRONG PEN?

 The Title of the Property Is...

-Why Title Matters.
-In the end, all of this effort boils down to you getting a title deed over a piece of real property.
-Because it is so important, a buyer’s review of a property’s preliminary title report is actually a contingency upon which a buyer could, in theory, cancel a transaction if they don’t like what they see.
-The buyer has a default 5 days to review a preliminary title report’s contents.
+In the end, all of this effort in buying a property — open houses, inspections, disclosures — boils down to a title deed transfer; in other words, you’re buying a title deed over a piece of real property (or a property interest).
+Because this is a solemn event the buyer’s review of a property’s preliminary title report is actually a contingency upon which a buyer could, in theory, cancel a transaction if they don’t like what they see.
+But unless you’re a lawyer you might need some help deciphering.
+A buyer has a default of 5 days to review a preliminary title report’s contents.
 In practice, the listing agent would have already distributed a copy of the report as part of the property’s disclosure documents.

 Title Insurance Matters, Here's Why